wc-duck/wc-duck.github.io-src/content/post/looking-at-c-for-better-closures-in-cpp.md

 So what can we take away from these numbers.

 One takeaway is, just as in [swapping memory](../swapping-memory-and-compiler-optimizations)-article, debug-performance of `std::` is just horrible.
-You are paying a lot for that "conviniance" in your non-optimized build.
-I find it really "amuzing" that the small-object version is actually significantly slower than the bigger closure in debug on gcc!
+You are paying a lot for that "convenience" in your non-optimized build.
+I find it really "amusing" that the small-object version is actually significantly slower than the bigger closure in debug on gcc!

 Secondly an inline function is, obviously, faster in all builds and in `-O2` it is taken as far as both gcc and clang just calculating the answer to my benchmark right away and just store an int directly.
-Interrestingly they can't do the same thing with the `std::function` version even if you inline it.
+Interestingly they can't do the same thing with the `std::function` version even if you inline it.
 Throwing complexity at the compiler will force the compiler to spend time on the complexity instead of optimizing the actual code!

-I also find it interresting that clang seems to do quite a bit better work with all of the code in `-O0` while gcc performs better in `-O2`.
+I also find it interesting that clang seems to do quite a bit better work with all of the code in `-O0` while gcc performs better in `-O2`.

 Finally we see that Kihlanders reverse seem to add no overhead to any of the non-inlined alternatives and generally better than `std::function` in all cases.